-The wastewater system incurred \$36 million of CIP costs through November 2022.
-This is 69% of the
+The wastewater system incurred \$74 million of CIP costs through March 2023.

-This is 69% of the FY 2023 monthly Prorated Approved CIP.
+This is 80% of the FY 2023 monthly Prorated Approved CIP2024-2028.

 Note: The Capital Spend Rate Assumption for the Water System was initially budgeted at 75%.
 With the FY 2023 first quarter budget amendments, that percentage was revised to 100.0% to align the budget with revised CIP spending forecasts.
+Second quarter budget amendments reflect realignment with the FY 2024 to 2028 CIP with a new forecast of \$139 million with a capital spending ratio of 100%.